Frankie-B/adyen-assessment/README.md

 - The second input i feel should have been a date input, due to the format of date from an input being yyyy/mm/dd this also would not work for the request which needed to be dd/mm/yyyy.
 I worked around that making the type text simply to allow for the correct parameter date format.

 The use of the api forces a lot of assumptions.
 That Jamie knows airport short codes, and that she would be leaving from London Heathrow. while not realistic, work for the demonstration purposes.

+There were also challenges with deploying this app, github pages/netlify and heroku all did not play nice with react router.
+In the end
+I was able to find a solution that worked.